-- 8.1 A regulated entity must have in place procedures for the handling of arrears. - 8.2 A regulated entity must have a dedicated section on its website for consumers in or concerned about arrears which must include: - a) general information to encourage a personal consumer to deal with arrears; - b) relevant contact details of the regulated entity for dealing with arrears; - c) information on the level of charges to be imposed on personal consumers in arrears; and - d) a link to the Money Advice and Budgeting Service (MABS) website.
+- 8.1 A regulated entity must have in place written procedures for the handling of arrears. - 8.2 A regulated entity must make the following information available for personal consumers, including on a dedicated section of any website it operates: - a) general information to encourage a personal consumer to deal with arrears and stating the benefits of dealing with arrears; - b) relevant contact details of the regulated entity for dealing with arrears; - details on the charges that may be imposed on personal consumers in arrears; and - d) a link to the Money Advice and Budgeting Service (MABS) website.